 We appreciate the opportunity to work with you on this project.
+Your approval to move forward with this work plan will facilitate approval of expenditures by the System Partners.
 Please feel free to call me at 432-638-8740 or Kristin Pope at 505-393-9174, if you have any questions.

-Sincerely
+Sincerely,